ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-resize.md

 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

-## Known issues

-While the table nesting functionality is fully functional, the Markdown code generated with the {@link features/autoformat Markdown output} feature will not properly render nested tables ([#9475](https://github.com/ckeditor/ckeditor5/issues/9475)).
-Feel free to upvote 👍&nbsp; this issue on GitHub if it is important for you.

 ## Contribute

 The source code of the feature is available on GitHub in [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-table](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-table).